Gridiffin/pcds2030db_fork/docs/bugs_tracker.md

 - Problem: On the View Programs page, hovering status/rating/initiative badges showed no tooltip on the live host, while localhost worked.
 Program Details page tooltips were unaffected.
 - Root Cause:
   - Custom CSS used a generic .tooltip class for hover tips inside program boxes.
   - Bootstrap also defines .tooltip.
-On live, Bootstrap’s styles/script interfered, making the CSS-only tooltips invisible.
+On live, Bootstrap's styles/script interfered, making the CSS-only tooltips invisible.
   - View Programs mixed expectations (CSS-only markup vs. Bootstrap JS init attempted as a hotfix).
 - Solution:
   1) Renamed inline tooltip markup in View Programs to .program-tooltip to avoid Bootstrap collision.